 Ecosystem modelling of the Baltic Sea

 The Baltic Nest Institute (BNI) at Stockholm University Baltic Sea Centre uses numerical modeling to provide scientific advice for management of Baltic Sea environment.
-Until a few years ago, the sole focus was on open sea conditions, but 5 years ago we intensified development of modeling tools for understanding of coastal ecosystems.
+Until several years ago, the sole focus was on open sea conditions, but a few years ago we intensified development of modeling tools for understanding of coastal ecosystems.
 A high resolution of the near-shore coastal ecosystems is vital to understand the feedback loops of carbon and methane during climate change as well as for understanding how the ecosystem responds in terms to the already observed temperature changes.
 There are also important management applications by analyzing the development of the environment of the archipelagos and coasts were the public meets the Baltic Sea.